Does Science Provide All The Answers?

 Even setting aside the self-refutation, there is an obvious practical problem: many of the most important questions human beings face are not scientific questions.
 Why does the universe exist?
 What makes an action genuinely right or wrong?
 Is the external world real or a representation in a mind?
 What is it for a mathematical proof to be valid?
 Is there meaning in conscious experience beyond what physical processes produce?

 These are not questions science has failed to answer yet.
-They are questions of a different kind — philosophical, logical, metaphysical — that the empirical method was not designed to address.
+They are questions of a different kind (philosophical, logical, metaphysical) that the empirical method was not designed to address.
 Science investigates the physical world by gathering data about it.
-Questions about the ground of the physical world, the basis of logic, the nature of consciousness, and the reality of moral facts are prior to the scientific enterprise, not within it.
+Questions about the ground of the physical world, the basis of logic, the nature of consciousness, and the reality of moral facts are prior to the scientific enterprise rather than within it.

 What this means for the God question

 The claim “science has disproved God” is therefore a category error.
-Science can provide evidence relevant to the God question — the Big Bang points toward a beginning, fine-tuning raises questions about design, the existence of consciousness raises questions about the reducibility of mind to matter.
+Science can provide evidence relevant to the God question.
+The Big Bang points toward a beginning, fine-tuning raises questions about design, the existence of consciousness raises questions about the reducibility of mind to matter.
 Science contributes to the inquiry.
-But it cannot resolve it, because the God question is at its core a metaphysical question: is there a transcendent ground of reality?
-That question is asked at a level prior to empirical investigation, and it must be answered — or left unanswered — through philosophical rather than experimental means.
+It cannot resolve it, because the God question is at its core a metaphysical question: is there a transcendent ground of reality?
+That question is asked at a level prior to empirical investigation, and it must be answered (or left unanswered) through philosophical rather than experimental means.

 The person who says “I only believe what science tells me” is not being scientific.
 They are making a philosophical commitment that goes beyond what science itself can establish.
 And if they are willing to make philosophical commitments, then the philosophical arguments for God’s existence deserve the same hearing as any other serious philosophical inquiry.